justcallmejay/ph-3-project-backend/README.md

 This backend also feature search function from the frontend that will return produces that contain the input.
 For example, if a user typed in 'apple' the backend will return 'apple' and 'pineapple.'

+## Model

+Included are a few methods that showcase the interaction between files inside model folder and files inside controller folder.

+## Class

 # Cart

-Items that are selected in the cart holds foreign keys of a produce and order.
-This allows the frontend to retrieve the data that matches the produce id while still obtaining attributes and properties of a cart (eg: quantity, total, etc.).
+Items that are selected in Cart holds foreign keys of Produce and Order.
+This allows the frontend to retrieve the data that matches the produce_id while still obtaining attributes and properties of Cart (eg: quantity, total, etc.).
+When the client places an order, the app will add a value to order_id.

 # Order

-Instances of the order class contain information of the customer, such as name, phone number and credit card.
+Instances of the Order class contain information of the customer: name, phone number, credit card, expiration date (month and year), and code.

+# Seeds

+The seeds file inside the db folder contain instances of 35 Produce instances, sample Orders holding attributes of sample customers that I assembled, and random orders in Cart.
+First, type 'install bundle', then 'rake server' after installation is completed.